 This exhibition features the photography of Adam Dutkiewicz and Gary Sauer-Thompson.
-The work in the exhibition builds on the two earlier abstraction exhibitions held at the Centre of Creative Photography in Adelaide, South Australian (2016 and 2017); the abstraction tradition constructed in the Abstract Photography book published by Moon Arrow Press in 2016; and Gary’s minor photography in his abstraction blog.
+The work in the exhibition builds on the Monash Gallery of Art’s 2012 exhibition entitled Photographic Abstractions; two earlier abstraction exhibitions curated by Gary Sauer-Thompson at the Centre of Creative Photography in Adelaide, South Australian (2016 and 2017); the photographic abstraction tradition constructed in the Abstract Photography book by Adam Jan Dutkiewicz and Gary Sauer-Thompson published by Moon Arrow Press in 2016; and Gary’s minor photography in Thoughtfactory’s abstraction blog.

-There is confusion about what counts as abstraction in photography: art theorists class very different kinds of photographs as abstract, whilst the common or orthodox view of photography, backed by analytic aesthetics, if true, causes us to doubt the very possibility of abstraction and photography.
+There is some confusion about what counts as abstraction in photography: art theorists class very different kinds of photographs as abstract, whilst the common or orthodox view of photography, backed by analytic aesthetics, if true, causes us to doubt the very possibility of abstraction and photography.
+So it is worthwhile to explore abstraction in photography.

 The exhibition breaks with the modernist interpretation of abstraction as understood by the art historical narratives of modern art.
-Breaks in the sense of becoming aware of different interpretations of abstraction to Clement Greenberg’s formalist modernist interpretation of abstraction and a return to the root form of abstraction.
-To abstract means to draw away or remove (something from something else).
+Breaks in the sense of both becoming aware of different interpretations of abstraction to Clement Greenberg’s formalist modernist interpretation of abstraction, and making a return to the root form of abstraction.
+To abstract means to draw away or remove (something from something else) and this is broader than the view that the development of Western art tends towards ever greater formalism—in the sense of a preoccupation with “pure” form, understood as without content.When we say that abstract painting is formal, we ought to mean that it has only itself, or painterly possibilities, as its own content.

-We need to start this rethinking because the photographic image has become the networked digital image in informational capitalism.
-Rubinstein, Golding and Fisher in their Introduction to their On the Verge of Photography: Imaging Beyond Representation (p.9) describe the networked digital image this way:
+We need to start this rethinking of abstraction in photography because the photographic image has become the networked digital image in informational, surveillance capitalism.
+Rubinstein, Golding and Fisher in the Introduction to their On the Verge of Photography: Imaging Beyond Representation (p.9) describe the networked digital image this way:

 In today’s visual regime an image can be uploaded to someone’s Facebook stream in the morning, “liked” and tagged at various points of the network and by the evening re-emerge as part of diverse and varied series, search results and image-sets that have no linear connection with the event of the original upload: it is trending on twitter, it is siphoned into image mashups, remixed into palimpsets and aggregated with other bits of information to form new images, texts and sounds, all of the time drawing from an inﬁnite stream of computer data.